zulip/zulip/docs/production/export-and-import.md

 It is not sufficient to be on the latest stable release, as zulipchat.com is often several months of development ahead of the latest release.

-If your new Zulip server is meant to fully replace a previous Zulip server, you may want to copy the contents of `/etc/zulip` to your new server at this point to reuse the server-level configuration and secret keys from your old server.
+(2.)
+If your new Zulip server is meant to fully replace a previous Zulip server, you may want to copy the contents of `/etc/zulip` to your new server to reuse the server-level configuration and secret keys from your old server.
 See our [documentation on backups][backups] for details on the contents of this directory.

+(3.)
 Log in to a shell on your Zulip server as the `zulip` user.
 Run the following commands, replacing the filename with the path to your data export tarball: